 However, most people can low-bar squat about 10% more weight than they can high-bar squat, making them extremely rare to see at powerlifting meets.
 As a result, you’ll see many high-level lifters preaching the benefits of the low-bar over the high-bar—because of its better carryover to powerlifting competitions.

 Even with the lower weight, though, the high-bar squat tends to be better for bulking up.
 It uses a larger range of motion, there’s more space in the hips, and it’s a bit better for bulking up our back muscles.
-You’ll even see a lot of powerlifters squatting high-bar when they’re trying to gain mass.
+You’ll even see many powerlifters squatting high bar when they’re trying to gain mass.

 We still argue that, on average, front squats are better for bulking up.
-But if for some reason front squats don’t agree with you, then high-bar squats are a great alternative.
+But if, for some reason, barbell front squats don’t agree with you, then high-bar squats are a great alternative.
 Even if you just want a change of pace now and then, these are sweet.